 - RELAX.
 Climbing is hard, but we subconsciously make it harder than it needs to be.
 Next time you head uphill, pay attention to your upper body.
 I bet you’re clenching your abs, tensing your shoulders and white knuckling your handlebars.
 All this saps your energy and makes it harder to breath.
 Next time, try to keep things loose and relaxed, control your breathing, and let your legs do the work.

 - EQUIPMENT.
 Yes, nothing can really take the place of saddle time—but there are some equipment upgrades that can make climbing a little easier.
 If you’re really struggling on the hills, consider changing your cassette to a 12-28T, or switching to a compact crankset—both of which can make things a little easier.
 But the most important upgrade you can make for climbing is your wheelset.
 Wheels add both raw weight and rotational weight to your bike, making climbing more difficult.
-Finding a good pair of lightweight wheels is a very personal matter, and much can depend on budget and personal preference, but here are some of my favorites.
+Finding a good pair of lightweight wheels is a very personal matter, and much can depend on budget and personal preference, but we offer a huge selection of wheels for every rider.

 If you already have a pair of wheels you love but still want to go lighter, then take a look at your cranks, seatpost or saddle.
 There are many places on a bicycle where grams can hide.
 For more ideas on how to improve your performance or shave some weight from the bike, check out the “Upgrade Yourself” article in the Performance Bicycle Learning Center.